7 Best Java Frameworks for 2016

 Speedy setup of a new project and scaffolding saves a lot of precious time to coders.
-A huge library offers more than 900 of different easy-to-install plug-ins.
+A huge library offers more than 200 different easy-to-install plug-ins.
 Despite the beauty of Grails, a full-stack development Java framework, it has a bulky functionality covered by Grails’ Object Relational Mapping making it a relatively heavy piece of software.

 So what to choose?

 Choosing the suitable concept among such a variety of popular Java frameworks for 2016 can be a cumbersome task as each company sticks to its own ideas on web-based and mobile apps creation while selecting the winning approach.
-No matter which exact framework will you go for, bear in mind the license, ease of installation, how active the network is, and documentation at hand etc. Depending on the project type, sometimes it is wise to have all the tools under one roof shaking things up, but quite often it makes more sense to trim the fat and go for a light-weighed concept instead.
+No matter which exact framework will you go for, bear in mind the license, ease of installation, how active the network is, and documentation at hand, etc. Depending on the project type, sometimes it is wise to have all the tools under one roof shaking things up, but quite often it makes more sense to trim the fat and go for a light-weighted concept instead.